skumar0922/skumar0922/README.md

   • Cloud Explorer: Dipping my toes into DevOps, ensuring testing and deployment feel like a breeze.

 ✨ Fun Facts About Me:
-  • I find beauty in code that tests other code.
+  • I appreciate the elegance of code that tests other code
-  • I love turning manual testers into automation ninjas.
+  • I enjoy mentoring manual testers and helping them become automation pros.
-  • Sometimes, I automate just for fun—because why not? 🚀
+  • Sometimes, I automate just for the fun of it—because who doesn’t love a good challenge? 🚀

 ⚡ Current Mission:
   • Exploring AI-driven testing tools to make testing future-proof.